EnterpriseDB/tpa/docs/src/postgresql.conf.md

 ## shared_buffers

-By default, `shared_buffers` is set to 25% of the available RAM in megabytes;
-to use a different proportion of memory, set `shared_buffers_ratio: 0.35`, for example.
-You can also supply an exact value directly, e.g., `shared_buffers: "2GB"`.
+By default, TPAexec will set `shared_buffers` to 25% of the available memory (this is just a rule of thumb, not a recommendation).
+You can override this default by setting `shared_buffers_ratio: 0.35` to use a different proportion, or by setting `shared_buffers_mb: 796` to a specific number of MB, or by specifying an exact value directly, e.g., `shared_buffers: "2GB"`.

 ## effective_cache_size

-By default, `effective_cache_size` is set to 50% of the available RAM.
-To use a different proportion of memory, set `effective_cache_size_ratio: 0.35`.
-You can also supply an exact value directly, e.g., `effective_cache_size: "8GB"`.
+By default, TPAexec will set `effective_cache_size` to 50% of the available memory.
+You can override this default by setting `effective_cache_size_ratio: 0.35` to use a different proportion, or by setting `effective_cache_size_mb: 796` to a specific number of MB, or by specifying an exact value directly, e.g., `effective_cache_size: "8GB"`.

 ## shared_preload_libraries